COVID-19 and What it Means for Employers

 What is COVID-19?

 Coronavirus is a family of viruses that can cause conditions ranging from the common cold to more severe respiratory infections such as SARS and MERS.
 At the end of 2019, a new (novel) strain of the virus was discovered in Wuhan China – this strain was later named COVID-19.
+Since the pandemic was declared, additional more contagious variants of the virus have also been discovered, making this disease even harder to contain.

 COVID-19 is a contagious virus that can be contracted through the air if you are in contact with a person who has it, or by touching surfaces that have been touched by someone who is infected.
 For the majority of the population, symptoms will be mild and comparable to the flu including cough, sore throat and fever.
 For some, however, the virus causes severe respiratory complications similar to pneumonia, which can be fatal.